mwat56/kaliber/README.md

 Soon – and again – there were so many that I started looking for some convenient way to handle, store, and retrieve them.
 That's when I became aquainted with [Calibre](https://calibre-ebook.com/), a great software for working with eBooks.
-Of course, there were some problems but since the software is actively maintained and extended those problems either went away on their own with the next update or I found some way around them.
+Of course, there were some problems but since the software is actively maintained and extended all the time those problems either went away on their own with the next update or I found some way around them.
 And sure, it took some work to get all the eBooks into that library system, and since there are always coming new titles the work kind of never ends.

 Another question soom became urgent: How to access my books when I'm not at home?